robinsonbrz/django-orm-mastery/README.md

  database table name should be books, the default ordering of the records should be by the published_date field in descending order, and that the users should have the following permissions: can_edit and can_delete.

+# Migrations

+Propagating the model changes to the database schema.